-There are also a variety of grant schemes offered by large companies such as the Tesco Bags of Help scheme, Aviva Community Fund, Greggs Local Community Projects Fund, the Co-op Local Community Fund and Jewson Building Better Communities.
-These schemes may be open for applications for a limited period each year.
+There are also a variety of grant schemes offered by large companies such as the Tesco Bags of Help scheme, Aviva Community Fund, Greggs Local Community Projects Fund, and the Co-op Local Community Fund These schemes may be open for applications for a limited period each year.

 B and Q in the Community has a scheme in place to donate un-sellable products and materials for re-use by local schools, other educational institutions and community groups, for the benefit of the local community and the environment.

-National Lottery, This is public money generated through sales of Lottery tickets, it is distributed via several organisations but the Big Lottery is where allotment associations can look to for funding.
+National Lottery, This is public money generated through sales of Lottery tickets, it is distributed via several organisations but the National Allotment Community Fund is where allotment associations can look to for funding.
 The focus of their grant programmes change periodically but there is a facility on the website to search for suitable grant schemes in your area.
 Allotments have received funding from Awards for All and the Heritage Lottery Fund.
-The most popular allotment projects that have received grant funding from the Big Lottery between 2005 and 2015 have been
+Allotment projects that have received grant funding from the Big Lottery are:-

 Site security and safety such as improved pathways